AIoTES/Example-CodeGenerator-html.template/README.md

 ## Tutorial
 This is a sample template system, it is meant for remix.
 To use it:
 1. Clone it, fork it, or copy the files, into your local file system.
-2. Edit your project, following the [wiki](https://gitlab.lst.tfo.upm.es/Activage-madrid-ds/code.generator/wikis/home) or the [course](https://poliformat.upv.es/portal/directtool/4136ab45-e867-4287-ac8e-d5eed63f8307/)
+2. Edit your project, following the [wiki](https://gitlab.lst.tfo.upm.es/Activage-madrid-ds/code.generator/wikis/home) or the [course](https://poliformat.upv.es/portal/directtool/4136ab45-e867-4287-ac8e-d5eed63f8307/)(must be signed in).
 3. Edit the README file, remember:
    1. edit the title and description
    2. edit/update _getting started_ section